blackberry/ECMA5Extend/README.md

 ## Using ECMA5 descriptors to define properties

 One of the amazing parts of ECMA5Extend is that developers are able to define properties using property descriptors.
-This not only allows to define read-only properties, but also provide limits on changes among other features.
+This not only allows to define read-only and write-only properties, but also provide limits on changes among other features.

 ``` javascript